Youssef-Adell/Student-Grading-System/README.md

 ## Features

-- login system for admins
+- login System for admins
 - Control Panel to manage the system
 - Admins can add, update and delete students data
 - Admins can add and delete grades for each student